TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- We might want to somehow decrease heap contention between threads
+	- Best would be per-thread heaps
+		- Even better just no allocations
+		- Though even something as trivial as draw debug details will do a lot of allocations
+	- Use hoard allocator?

 - Allow delayed invocation of renderers

 - Allow audio to be processed only once per logic frame